 - If you can offer respect to your ex-partner, imagine your relationship is now more akin to a business partnership, it will help diffuse conflict.
 Healthy breakups include negotiation and compromise.

 - Do not assume they may be happy if you meet someone new.
-Ensure that they know that you will continue to have special play connected time with them.
+Make sure that they know that you will continue to have special play-connected time with them.
 Consequently, rivalries between your new partner and children may soften.

 - They may be upset, angry or anxious at this time; however, they can be helped to manage the ups and downs; they can readjust healthily within two years of separation.

-- If appropriate, give your child time to settle with the idea and try not to change their home or school rapidly or if a spouse moves out too rapidly.
+- If appropriate, give your child time to settle with the idea and try not to change their home or school rapidly.
 Sometimes parents want to avoid the anger that ensues, if they move out quickly, but it helps to talk it through before leaving.

-- Try not to make any further changes in the subsequent two years.
+- Try not to make any further changes in the following two years.
 This will give them time to readjust.

 - So keep talking to your ex-partner if you can, even if it means doing it via email; it can take the sting away from face-to-face contact.
 If you want to stay connected with your child, write them letters.
 Do not blame the other parent.

-If you are struggling, I offer support for parents going through the transition; however, I do not provide court assessments; I like to give a space for children that is safe and neutral.
+If you are struggling, I offer support for parents going through the transition; however, I do not provide court assessments.
+It is important to me to offer a space for children that is safe and neutral.
 For support, contact me for a consultation.